Graph-R1: Towards Agentic GraphRAG Framework via End-to-end Reinforcement Learning: Abstract

 \section{Abstract}

 Retrieval-Augmented Generation (RAG) mitigates hallucination in LLMs by incorporating external knowledge, but relies on chunk-based retrieval that lacks structural semantics.
 GraphRAG methods improve RAG by modeling knowledge as entity-relation graphs, but still face challenges in high construction cost, fixed one-time retrieval, and reliance on long-context reasoning and prompt design.
-To address these challenges, we propose \texttt{\textbf{Graph-R1}}, an agentic GraphRAG framework via end-to-end reinforcement learning (RL).
+To address these challenges, we propose \texttt{\textbf{Graph-R1}}, the first agentic GraphRAG framework via end-to-end reinforcement learning (RL).
 It introduces lightweight knowledge hypergraph construction, models retrieval as a multi-turn agent-environment interaction, and optimizes the agent process via an end-to-end reward mechanism.
 Experiments on standard RAG datasets show that Graph-R1 outperforms traditional GraphRAG and RL-enhanced RAG methods in reasoning accuracy, retrieval efficiency, and generation quality.
-Our code is publicly available\footnote{\url{https://github.com/LHRLAB/Graph-R1}}.
+Our software and data are publicly available at \url{https://github.com/LHRLAB/Graph-R1}.